ritza-co/ngrok-api-gateway-test-app/.ritza/GUIDE.md

 In this guide, we'll set up an ngrok agent as an API gateway to expose multiple services running on Docker containers.

-We'll also show how to add basic authentication using ngrok's traffic policies.
+We'll also show the equivalent setup using Kong as an API gateway.

 ## The setup